-Now in its seventh year, Santepheap continues to provide food, shelter, clothing, education, health care and personal and moral development.
+Now in its eleventh year, Santepheap continues to provide food, shelter, clothing, education, health care and personal and moral development.

 As you no doubt understand, an NGO such as Santepheap functions from month to month, year to year on a budget for essentials required to provide for the children.
 Like most NGO’s, it is often difficult, and sometimes critical, to meet that budget.
 The safety and welfare of the children depend on a sustainable, predictable funding source, like every family.

-Here are three graduates who attest to the success of your efforts and support!
+Here are four graduates who attest to the success of your efforts and support!

 Srey Roth came to Santepheap in November, 2008 at age 16.
 She is from a very poor village and has three brothers and a sister.
 Her parents are famers.
 Her dreams came true when she was able to get an education with the support she received at Santepheap.
-Upon completing high school, she entered Pannasastra University of Cambodia (PUC) in TESOL and is now in the third year.
-Also she has a good job as an English teacher at Australia Pacific International School (API).
+Upon completing high school, she entered Pannasastra University of Cambodia (PUC) in TESOL and has now graduated.
+She has a good job as an English teacher at Australia Pacific International School (API).

 She says that she earned helpful experience by communicating with foreign visitors and learning English.
 She had good results during high school because she didn’t need to worry about shelter, food and money.
 The best thing was getting to know her brothers and sisters at Santepheap and all the support that Santepheap gave her to make her dream come true.

-Bi Bon came to Santepheap in 2008 when he was 13 years old and in 4th grade.
-His parents brought him to Santepheap because they were poor farmers with five children and his school was too far from their house.
+By Bon came to Santepheap in 2008 when he was 13 years old and in 4th grade.
+His parents brought him to Santepheap because they were poor farmers with five children and his school was too far from their home.

 Bon graduated from Santepheap in January 2015 with an opportunity for training in motorbike mechanics at KKO (Khmer for Khmer Organization) in Siem Reap.
-Now, Bon is working for KKO full time, and is able to earn money to support his daily expenses by himself.
+Now, Bon is working full time, and is able to earn money to support himself and a small family.